Christopher D. Timmins

 Professor Timmins is a research associate in the Environmental and Energy Economics group at the National Bureau of Economic Research, and has served as a reviewer for numerous environmental, urban, and applied microeconomics journals.
 He currently serves on the editorial board of the American Economic Review and is a co-editor of the Journal of the Association of Environmental and Resource Economists.

 Information Policy for the Development of U.S. Shale Gas Resource: Property Rights, Leases, Competition and Regulation awarded by National Science Foundation (Principal Investigator).
 2016 to 2019

 Valuing Remediation Efforts at Federal Facilities awarded by Skeo Solutions (Principal Investigator).
-2016 to 2017
+2017